 The information made available on this site is not legal advice or a substitute for legal counsel.
-The template is intended to aid in anticipating and avoiding certain legal problems, and to provide access to information that may be useful for contributors willing to spend the requisite time to put it into practice; and users should consult with legal counsel as appropriate to ensure that agreements based on this template adequately protect their contractual rights as intended.
+The template is intended to aid in anticipating and avoiding certain legal problems and to provide access to information that may be useful for contributors willing to spend the requisite time to put it into practice; users should consult with legal counsel as appropriate to ensure that agreements based on this template adequately protect their contractual rights as intended.

-The template has been reviewed under New York law and does not specifically address issues in non-NY jurisdictions, including those outside of the United States.
+a) The English version template has been reviewed under New York law and does not specifically address issues in non-NY jurisdictions, including those outside of the United States.
 The template will need to be tailored to the specific circumstances of each assignment.
 In certain circumstances, review of local or subject-matter counsel would be appropriate, particularly for intellectual property-related issues.

-The information contained in the template may or may not reflect the most current legal developments, and ACOS Alliance does not guarantee any particular results from the use of this form.
+b)The information contained in the English version template may or may not reflect the most current legal developments, and ACOS Alliance does not guarantee any particular results from the use of this form.
 Users should also consider their applicable rights or obligations under New York’s Freelance Isn’t Free Act (Local Law 140 of 2016), and the template does not necessarily address all of the requirements of such law in all circumstances.